-UPDATE 1-FDA approves Pfizer's blood cancer treatment
+UPDATE 2-FDA approves new blood cancer treatment from Pfizer

 The American Cancer Society has estimated that there would be about 19,520 new cases of AML, a rapidly progressing cancer that forms in the bone marrow, in the United States this year.

 The FDA earlier in the day also approved Roche-AbbVie’s Venclexta combination therapy for AML.
-(Reporting by Manogna Maddipatla and Saumya Sibi Joseph in Bengaluru; Editing by James Emmanuel)
+(Reporting by Manogna Maddipatla and Saumya Sibi Joseph in Bengaluru; Editing by James Emmanuel and Sriraj Kalluvila)